cshlok/Hmsminiapp/ERROR_TRACKING.md

 ### Service Screens
 - ❌ Fix type mismatches in ServiceListContainer.tsx (ICategory[] vs IServiceCategory[])
-- ❌ Convert ServiceCard component from React Native to Material-UI
 - ❌ Convert ServiceDetailScreen.tsx from React Native to Material-UI
 - ❌ Convert ServiceFormScreen.tsx from React Native to Material-UI